WandaChen/DataVisualizationProject/README.md

           - the line that belongs to the selected country will be enhanced (thicker than other)

 ### Feedback
+Questions for feed back response:
+  * What do you notice in the visualization?
+  * WHat questions do you have about the data?
+  * What relationships do you notice?
+  * What do you think is the main takeaway from this visualization?
+  * Is there something you don't understand in the graph?

+#### Version 1
+1. 17 years old high school girl:
+    - (Q1) The gender wage gap between men and women is increaseing for some countries and decreasing for others.
+    - (Q2) Why does every country have a similiar trend of going up/down?
+    - (Q3) They all have a similar trend.
+    - (Q4) Not enough knowledge to make statement
+    - (Q5) I don't know why this topic is significant to the people of today.

 ### Resources
 1. OECD (2015), Gender wage gap (indicator). doi: 10.1787/7cee77aa-en (Accessed on 10 October 2015)